danphillips-ca/danphillips-ca.github.io/all_collections/_pages/journal.md

 ![A young Dan and his dog][dan-and-dog]

 The blog posts below contain some personal reflections, tools, and accomplishments.
-Please feel free to leave comments or put resources to use!
-I strongly believe that feedback is a critical component to reflection.
+Please feel free to put resources to use!
+I strongly believe that feedback is a critical component to reflection, so please also consider leaving me [Feedback](https://learnwith.danphillips.ca).

 {% include gallery caption="" %}